Don’t Take the Work Back! How to Avoid the Delegation Boomerang

 …they are upset…

 …empathize and support while keeping the work in their court.

 “I’m sorry you’re grappling with that.
 Would it be helpful to role-play a feedback conversation about it?”

 …emphasize their role as problem-solver.

 “That is a problem.
 Why don’t you get on my calendar for later today?
 Bring some potential solutions or your best thinking, and we can talk through them.”

-Finally, support your staff’s development by debriefing what learning and growth came out of them maintaining responsibility.
-Reinforce your commitment to supporting their ownership of the responsibility and be explicit about why you did not take the work back: “When you came to me with the request that I edit and finalize the report, you probably noticed that I did not take it on.
-In fact, you held onto it and here’s what I saw you do/accomplish/learn:_____.
+Finally, support staff development by debriefing what they learned from owning the project or responsibility.
+Reinforce your commitment to supporting their ownership of the work and be explicit about why you did not take the work back: “When you came to me with the request that I edit and finalize the report, you probably noticed that I did not take it on.
+In fact, you held onto it and here’s what I saw you do/accomplish/learn: [share specific feedback or praise].
 What was it like for you?
 What takeaways do you have from that experience?”